Quebec Route 109

 Route 109 is a Quebec provincial highway that runs through the western regions of Abitibi-Témiscamingue and Nord-du-Québec.
 It begins at Route 117 in Rivière-Héva, proceeding north approximately 59 km to Amos.
 From there, the highway extends 182 km to Matagami, where the road continues northwards as James Bay Road (French: Route de la Baie James).
-While now classified as a municipal road, the James Bay Road was part of provincial Route 109 until 2002.
+It is now classified as a municipal road, but the James Bay Road was part of Route 109 until 2002.
 Consequently, some maps may still identify it as such.

-The 182 km section of Route 109 between Saint-Dominique-du-Rosaire and Matagami winds through complete wilderness and no services exist at all here.
-There is however extensive logging taking place along this section.
+The 182 km section of Route 109 between Saint-Dominique-du-Rosaire and Matagami winds through complete wilderness.
+No services exist at all there, but extensive logging takes place along the section.